Configuring Vite manualChunks for Vendor Isolation

 • vite build output generates only one vendor-*.js despite multiple third-party dependencies

-Root Cause Rollup’s default manualChunks heuristic in Vite 5.0+ aggressively merges all node_modules dependencies into a single chunk to maximize HTTP/2 multiplexing, ignoring framework-specific isolation boundaries.
+Root cause Rollup’s default chunking heuristic in Vite 5 aggressively merges all node_modules dependencies into a single chunk to maximize HTTP/2 multiplexing, ignoring semantic isolation boundaries between UI frameworks and utility libraries.

-Diagnostic Phase No configuration changes required.
-Isolate the baseline before applying overrides.
+No configuration changes required.
+Isolate the baseline before applying overrides:

 2. Root Cause Analysis & Rollup Chunking Heuristics

-Vite delegates chunk generation to Rollup, which defaults to manualChunks: 'default'.
-This strategy prioritizes cache efficiency over parallel download optimization for large SPAs.
-Without explicit boundaries, shared dependencies like lodash, date-fns, and UI libraries coalesce.
+Vite delegates chunk generation to Rollup.
+Without an explicit manualChunks function, all node_modules imports that appear in multiple entry points or dynamic chunks are automatically coalesced into a single shared chunk.
 Understanding Vendor Chunk Isolation and Third-Party Management is critical for overriding this behavior without fragmenting the dependency graph.

 npx vite build --debug